 Beginning in October of 2012, SCCAP staff began gathering information about social business enterprises.
 Research revealed another Community Action Program in New Jersey was running a thriving greenhouse business called Arthur and Friends that employed people with work barriers.
 SCCAP leadership became interested in adopting a similar model in a new program that would meet local needs.

 After completing a feasibility study, SCCAP began securing seed funding to initiate Growing Opportunities.
 In October 2013, SCCAP was awarded a $100,000 construction start-up grant through the Indiana Housing and Community Development Authority.
-SCCAP was also generously awarded $20,000 from the Community Foundation of Bloomington and Monroe County for staffing the project.
+SCCAP was also generously awarded $20,000 from the Community Foundation of Bloomington and Monroe County.
 In 2014, the Old National Bank Foundation awarded SCCAP a contribution of $5,000 in support of Growing Opportunities.
 These funds will support the start-up cost of building greenhouses for a self-sustaining social enterprise.
 The City of Bloomington Common Council Jack Hopkins Social Services Funding Commitee awarded SCCAP $15,500 to pay for hydroponics equipment.

 SCCAP worked with local government and social service agencies to explore feasible sites for the greenhouse on donated or community-owned land.
 In the summer of 2014, we were given permission by Indiana University and our partner Stone Belt to construct the greenhouse on a vacant parking lot behind Stone Belt at their main location at 2815 E. 10th street in Bloomington.
 We are currently working to finalize plans for construction.